bendangelo/EntityJS/README.md

 `gem install entityjs`

-This will install the latest version of the gem and now you can easy create some games!
+This will install the latest version of the gem and now you can easily create some games!

 *Warning* at the moment the gemfile is at 0.2.2 and it is *broken*.
 Wait until version 0.3 to try these commands.